Promoting global citizenship

 Our partners in Belgium

-The Junior Programme is coordinated by Enabel, the Belgian development agency.
+The Junior Programme is coordinated by Enabel, the Belgian agency for international cooperation.
 In a partnership with 28 Belgian non-governmental organisations

 Non-governmental organisations